Siti Fadia Silva Ramadhanti: 2016–2018: Asian junior champions

-2019: Partnership with Ribka Sugiarto, climbing up the senior team ranks
+2019–2021: Partnership with Ribka Sugiarto, climbing up the senior team ranks

-In the first half of the 2019 season, Ramadhanti's partnership with Imanuela did not show satisfactory results, with their best result being a semifinal in the Orléans Masters.
-She was then paired with Ribka Sugiarto, and made their debut as quarter-finalists at the Russian Open in July.
+In the first half of the 2019 season, Ramadhanti's partnership with Imanuela did not show satisfactory results, with their best result were being a semi-finals in the Orléans Masters.
+She was then paired with Ribka Sugiarto, and made their debut as the quarter-finalists at the Russian Open in July.
 Not long after they were paired, Ramadhanti and Sugiarto won their first World Tour title at the Indonesia Masters Super 100.
 Some of their achievements were also being semi-finalists in the Chinese Taipei Open, where they beat second seed Lee So-hee and Shin Seung-chan; and also being quarter-finalists in the Macau Open.
 She took part in the 2019 SEA Games and obtained silver for Indonesia in the women's team event.
-In the individual event, Ramadhanti and Sugiarto lost at the quarterfinals to second seed Chow Mei Kuan and Lee Meng Yean.
+In the individual event, Ramadhanti and Sugiarto lost at the quarter-finals to second seed Chow Mei Kuan and Lee Meng Yean.

 In 2021, Ramadhanti competed at the 2021 Sudirman Cup in Vantaa, Finland.
 She played one match in the group stage against Russia.
-She continued her journey at the 2020 Uber Cup in Denmark, in which she and the Indonesian team finished 2-3 against Thailand in the quarterfinals.
-During the European leg, her best finishes were quarterfinals at the French Open and semifinals at the Hylo Open.
+She continued her journey at the 2020 Uber Cup in Denmark, where she and Sugiarto won the second doubles tie against Thailand in the quarterfinals.
+During the European leg, her best finishes was the quarter-finals at the French Open and the semi-finals at the Hylo Open.
 After exiting the Indonesia Masters at the first round, Ramadhanti and Sugiarto were withdrawn from the Indonesia Open as Sugiarto was diagnosed with anterior cruciate ligament injury.